-For firmware dated July 9th, 2008 or later, unplug all LAN and BNC cables from the converter and power cycle the unit.
-30 seconds after powerup, the converter will begin blinking out its IP address on the leftmost LED.
+Unplug all LAN and BNC cables from the converter and power cycle the unit.
+30 seconds after power-up, the converter will begin blinking out its IP address on the leftmost LED.
 Each digit is counted up as an orange blink with a pause between digits and a short blink for a 0.
 A decimal in the IP address is indicated with a green blink.
-For example, <orange><orange><pause><short-orange><green>... would be an IP address that begins "20."
+For example, <orange><pause><short-orange><pause><green>... would be an IP address that begins "20."

-For earlier firmware or those with access to packet sniffers, upon powerup, the converter will broadcast several gratuitous ARP packets on its network ports which can be examined with a sniffer or packet monitoring software to determine a unit's IP address.
+For those with access to packet sniffers, upon power-up, the converter will broadcast several gratuitous ARP packets on its network ports which can be examined with a sniffer or packet monitoring software to determine a unit's IP address.
 The source Ethernet MAC address of such packets and E3Switch converters is 00:50:C2:6F:xx:xx.
 Tcpdump or Wireshark are two readily available software packages to examine network packets.